 “I wanna play house with you” * at Graceland

-There’s a free shuttle bus that does the round trip from Sun to the Rock’n’Soul Museum and then onto Graceland.
-That’s why I didn’t drive the car to Sun because after Graceland the bus will take me back into downtown.
-On arrival I suss out what to do: the actual mansion is on the other side of the road to the rest of the exhibits, and there’s a short minibus transfer to get there.
-So I decide to see the mansion first, buy my ticket and then hop on the minibus.
+There’s a free shuttle bus that does a round trip from Sun to the Rock’n’Soul Museum and then onto Graceland.
+That’s why I didn’t drive the car to Sun.
+After visiting Graceland, the bus will take me back downtown.
+On arrival at Graceland I suss out what to do.
+The actual mansion is on the other side of the road to the rest of the exhibits.
+There’s a short minibus transfer to get there.
+I decide to see the mansion first, so buy my ticket and then hop on the minibus.

-You can wander around the house and grounds at your own pace as you get an audio tour on headphones which turns out to be very good.
-It’s explained at the front door that only the downstairs is open and even then many areas are roped off.
-They state that upstairs was an area where Elvis and his family spent private time and this should still be respected when Graceland was opened to the public – it was downstairs where the Memphis Mafia hung out with Elvis.
+You can wander around the house and grounds at your own pace as you get an audio tour on headphones.
+This turns out to be very good.
+It’s explained at the front door by a docent that only the downstairs is open and even then many areas are roped off.
+They state that upstairs was an area where Elvis and his family spent private time and this was to be respected when Graceland was opened to the public.
+It was downstairs where the Memphis Mafia hung out with Elvis.

 Onto the minibus again and back across the road, it’s time for lunch.
 Jeez, why can’t this country sell stuff that is reasonably cheap and healthy?
 Hell, I know it’s Graceland and I should expect to see a peanut butter, banana and bacon sandwich on sale but give folks some choice other than that or just burgers – and at a reasonable price.
-Without any choice I end up yet again paying nearly $10 for a burger and fries (note: I can’t buy a burger on its own, I have to have it with fries!).
+Without any choice I end up yet again paying nearly $10 for a burger and fries.
+And I can’t buy a burger on its own, I have to have it with fries!
 Rip-off.

-More exhibits beckon: I bought the tour ticket that gets me into most things, so there’s some smallish exhibits about Elvis’ affiliation with Hawaii, another about the ’68 Comeback Special, his time in Las Vegas, and his roots in Tupelo.
+More exhibits beckon: I bought the tour ticket that gets me into most things.
+There’s some smallish exhibits about Elvis’ affiliation with Hawaii, another about the ’68 Comeback Special, his time in Las Vegas, and his roots in Tupelo.
 The big stuff are his two planes – one complete with sofa, beds and chairs – and a large room full of his cars – the pink Cadillac and all – plus other motorised vehicles.
 Including some golf buggies, which apparently got raced around the Graceland grounds on a regular basis.
-And so my visit – pilgrimage? – to Graceland comes to an end: for the most part, it’s all very tastefully presented, although every exhibit (apart from the house) has a gift shop attached selling all sorts of tat, which I suppose is to be expected.
-Nothing however, disappointingly, took my fancy (I constantly remind myself when in such shops: yeah, it might look OK in here but what will I look like back at home wearing this walking down the street?
-“A prat, probably, so don’t buy it.”)

 Back to Beale Street

-So after a good start in the first half of their set, instead of increasing the tempo and trying to get the buzz back from earlier, the mood has gone flat, and drifted away into the night – as do I, out of the door, to bed.
+So after a good start in the first half of their set, instead of increasing the tempo and trying to get the buzz back from earlier, the mood has gone flat.
+It drifted away into the night – as do I, out of the door, to bed.
 Possibly a band with potential but someone needs to give them some managerial guidance and direction I think.
-Stopping to play alleged redneck songs would be a start.
+Not playing alleged redneck songs would be a start.

 * Baby, Let’s Play House by Elvis Presley